Great marker but we must be better - Southgate

 England face USA in their second Group B game on Friday (19:00 GMT).

-"It's a great start but we're going to have to be better," England boss Southgate told BBC Sport.
+"It's a great start but we're going to have to be better," England manager Southgate told BBC Sport.

 "To win by that margin - to play as we did for the majority of the game - we've got to be really happy.
 That's a great marker to put down.